Tracking Capabilities for Safer Agents: Tracked Capabilities 101

-\bfparagraph{Lifetime control.} Tracking capabilities in types also allows us to control their lifetimes.
-In our framework, \lstinline|requestFileSystem| grants a \textit{scoped capability} through the usual with-resource pattern: \begin{code} def requestFileSystem[T](root: String) (block: FileSystem^ => T): T \end{code} The \lstinline|FileSystem| capability is created, passed to \lstinline|block|, and invalidated when the block returns.
-What prevents an agent from smuggling the capability out? \begin{code} val bad = requestFileSystem("/data"): fs => () => fs.access("secret.txt").read() bad() // fs no longer valid! \end{code} Here the agent returns a closure that retains \lstinline|fs|, which would allow file access after the scope has ended.
-Capture checking prevents this: the closure's type must mention \lstinline|fs| in its capture set, but the block's return type \lstinline|T| cannot refer to \lstinline|fs| since it is local to the block.
-The compiler rejects the code.
-The same applies to any other attempt to leak \lstinline|fs|, such as storing it in an external variable or a data structure: any value that retains the capability will carry \lstinline|fs| in its type, and the type checker will reject the leak.
+\bfparagraph{Lifetime control.} Capture checking also enables \textit{scoped capabilities} via a with-resource pattern: \begin{code} def requestFileSystem[T](root: String) (block: FileSystem^ => T): T \end{code} The \lstinline|FileSystem| capability is created, passed to \lstinline|block|, and invalidated when the block returns.
+What prevents an agent from smuggling \lstinline|fs| out? \begin{code} val bad = requestFileSystem("/data"): fs => () => fs.access("secret.txt").read() bad() // fs no longer valid! \end{code} The closure's type would mention \lstinline|fs| in its capture set, but the block's return type \lstinline|T| is local and cannot refer to \lstinline|fs|.
+The compiler therefore rejects any value (closure, container, external variable) that retains the capability.

-Fine-grained lifetime control is one of the properties that set tracked capabilities apart from traditional untracked ones, giving a simple solution to the capability invocation problem \cite{capmyths}.
-For a more detailed introduction to tracked capabilities in Scala 3, we refer interested readers to \Cref{sec:scala-capabilities}.
+Fine-grained lifetime control is one of the properties that set tracked capabilities apart from traditional untracked ones, giving a simple solution to the capability invocation problem~\cite{capmyths}.
+For a more detailed introduction to tracked capabilities in Scala~3, we refer interested readers to \Cref{sec:scala-capabilities}.